Sustainability

 https://youtu.be/BPYUFbor7io

 My British wool is very special because it has been certified by British Wool.
-This means that every single fleeces has been graded by hand to ensure its quality.
+This means that every single fleece has been graded by hand to ensure its quality.
 The environmental and animal welfare standards are guaranteed, so that when you receive your knitted garment you can feel sure that it has been crafted honestly and with integrity.
 The same can be assured of my Shetland wool which only comes from the Shetland breed of sheep who live on the Shetland Islands.

 Very few brands actually carry the British wool certificate of authenticity.
 The frequently used phrase “spun in the UK” does not mean that the wool itself originates here.
 The vast majority of wool in the fashion industry comes from 1000’s of miles away in New Zealand , Australia or South Africa which, once it has been shipped over to Europe to be spun, considerably adds to the carbon footprint of the garment.

-By choosing British wool you are supporting rare breeds of our native sheep and the livelihoods of British farmers.
+By choosing British wool you are supporting often rare breeds of our native sheep and the livelihoods of British farmers.
 You are supporting local resources whilst preserving our textile industry which has been producing woollen yarn and cloth for over a thousand years.

-Wool is antibacterial, water resistant biodegradable and breathable ( helping to regulate body temperature).
+Wool is antibacterial, water resistant, biodegradable and breathable ( helping to regulate body temperature).
 It is extremely durable which means I can honestly say that my jumpers are made to last.
 When the garment has come to the end of its life it can be safely composted into the soil or sea enriching the soil and marine life as it degrades.

 Read More: https://charlknitwear.wpenginepowered.com/journal/natural-sustainable-wool